jacobwgillespie/lang/README.md

 ## Binding Tuple

 A binding tuple represents a 3-tuple of label, type, and value.
 Any of the three elements may be missing, represented by a `_` anonymous placeholder or `?name` named placeholder.
-The binding can be read as "label has type X and value x", where the value `x` is a member of the set of all `X` values.
+The binding can be read as 'label has type X and value x', where the value `x` is a member of the set of all `X` values.

 Bare type: